MySQL

 Row size too large (> 8126).
 Changing some columns to TEXT or BLOB or using ROW_FORMAT=DYNAMIC or ROW_FORMAT=COMPRESSED may help.

-Caused by limits on row size when using ROW_FORMAT=COMPACT
+Caused by limits on row size when using ROW_FORMAT=COMPACT.

 Fix during import: